yuvoonng/tomographer/README.md

 1. Edit [configuration file](#configuration-file) `conf.ini` as needed. <br>
    First-time users can start in `runtime_demo`, with ready-to-run examples in `source_catalog/` and `intensity_map/`.

-2. Run the pipeline from the directory containing the configuration file:
+2. Run tomographer from the directory containing `conf.ini` using one of the two equivalent modes:
 <table>
   <tr>
     <th width="50%">Command Line Mode</th>